itprojects/InboxPager/README.md

 ## WON'T FIX

-- Automatically, on a cloud server, Save/Restore interrnal database.
+- Automatically, on a cloud server, Save/Restore internal database.
 If a backup of the local device is necessary, then close the app and copy/paste the database from "/data/data/...".

 - Backend that runs in the background, as a constantly present service.